FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/identity_group_v3.md

 The following arguments are supported:

-* `name` - (Required) The name of the group.The length is less than or equal to 64 bytes
+* `name` - (Required) The name of the group.
+The length is less than or equal to 64 bytes.

 * `description` - (Optional) A description of the group.